 You can create an amulet to protect yourself from those around you who might not want what’s best for you, and from those who are lying to you all the time creating a spiral of lies and illusions.

-Adding myrtle to a bath is a powerful way to create a spell bath for protection and also for cleansing your mind and soul, thanks to the aromatherapy benefits of myrtle.
+Adding myrtle to a bath is a powerful way to create a spell bath for protection and cleansing your mind and soul, thanks to the aromatherapy benefits of myrtle.
 Plus, you can use it against acne and irritated sensitive skin, also myrtle has always been used as a cosmetic beauty ally.

 You can also read more about herbs for a protection bath here